 (viii.)
 Kicks or forces the ball out of bounds without its being touched by another player, or takes the ball out of bounds, the free to be given to the nearest opponent.
-If the field umpire is in doubt, he shall direct the boundary umpire to immediately bounce the ball five yards inside the boundary line.
+If the field umpire is in doubt, he shall direct the boundary umpire to immediately throw the ball in over his head towards the centre of the field to a distance of between 5 and 20 yards.
+If the field umpire is in doubt when the ball goes out of bounds within 20 yards of either behind post the boundary umpire shall throw the ball in not more than 10 yards.
+In all cases of the ball being thrown in from the boundary, the height of the throw - in shall not be less than 10 feet.